• Skip to primary navigation

 Instructions

 • Proof the yeast.
 In a small mixing bowl, combine the warm dairy free milk with yeast and a sprinkle of sugar.
 Cover and allow to rest for 10 minutes.
-If the yeast does not get foamy, the milk may have been too hot or the yeast may be expired.
+If the yeast does not get foamy, the milk may have been too hot or the yeast may have expired.

 • Prepare the dough.
 In the bowl of your stand mixer, or in a large mixing bowl with a large spoon, combine the proofed yeast, remaining sugar, mashed potatoes, oil, salt, and flour.
 With the dough hook attachment, mix on low speed for 30 seconds then scrape down the sides of the bowl.
 This should take about 2 minutes before the ingredients are fully combined.
 If the dough is too wet, add in an additional tablespoon of flour until you have a workable dough.

 • Knead the dough.
-Keep the dough in teh mixer and on speed 2 or 3, allow the dough to knead for 6 to 8 more minutes.
+Keep the dough in the mixer and on speed 2 or 3, allow the dough to knead for 6 to 8 more minutes.
 You can knead by hand on a lightly floured surface for the same amount of time.
 After kneading, the dough should be soft and tacky, but not sticky (it doesn’t stay stuck in your hands).

 • First Rise.
 Lightly grease a large bowl with a neutral oil.
 Place the dough ball in the bowl, patting it with a little extra oil.
 Cover the bowl with plastic wrap or a clean kitchen towel and allow the dough to rise in a warm spot for at least an hour or until doubled in size.